Cello Curriculum

 • Reger Unaccompanied suite in d minor

-• 2 scales and 2 arpeggios.
-Separate and slurred bowing.
-3 Octaves.
+• 2 scales and 2 arpeggios, 3 octaves, separate and slurred.
 Students should perform arpeggios from one of the recognized systems.
-This will include major, minor diminished and augmented – for example:
+This will include major, minor, diminished and augmented.
+Examples could include:

 • Flesch arranged for cello by Wolfgang Boettcher